 \section{Abstract}

-In this paper, we propose a general hidden state random walk model to describe the movement of an animal that takes into account movement taxis with respect to features of the environment.
+A general hidden state random walk model is proposed to describe the movement of an animal that takes into account movement taxis with respect to features of the environment.
 A circular-linear process models the direction and distance between two consecutive localizations of the animal.
 A hidden process structure accounts for the animal's change in movement behavior.
 The originality of the proposed approach is that several environmental targets can be included in the directional model.
-An EM algorithm is devised to fit this model and an application to the analysis of the movement of caribou in Canada's boreal forest is presented.
+An EM algorithm that enables prediction of the hidden states of the process is devised to fit this model.
+An application to the analysis of the movement of caribou in Canada's boreal forest is presented.

-\textbf{Keywords.} Angular regression; Biased correlated random walk; Circular-linear process; Directional persistence; Directional statistical model; Filtering-smoothing algorithm; Markov model; Multi-state model; von Mises distribution.
+{\bf Keywords:} Angular regression, Biased correlated random walk, Circular-linear process, Directional persistence, Directional statistical model, Filtering-smoothing algorithm, Markov model, Multi-state model, von Mises distribution.